CreatedBySeb/pytch-microbit/README.md

 with the correct hex file using DAPLink via the `dapjs` package, similar to the micro:bit Python IDE.
 Passing the `--once` flag only flashes the currently connected devices rather than continuing to scan.

+## Known Issues

+1. With basic commands implemented, the firmware no longer starts on V1 due to `MemoryError` when parsing `pytch.py`.
+Initial attempts to minify the file and increase optimisation level did not help.